 Mobil 1 Synthetic Grease has an additive package that provide excellent EP properties.
 They also improve oxidation and corrosion resistance, while limiting water wash out.
 A tendency for some batches to separate both in the container and in service mar this grease’s track record, though.

 2. Valvoline - SynPower Synthetic Grease

-Valvoline uses synthetic a base stock and lithium complex thickener to make this popular lubricant.
+Valvoline uses synthetic base stock and lithium complex thickener to make this popular lubricant.
 It is suitable for CV joints, wheel bearings and chassis applications (NLGI GC-LB).
-Valvoline SynPower is useable at an extremely broad temperature range (-60 to 425 degrees Fahrenheit).
+Valvoline SynPower is usable at an extremely broad temperature range (-60 to 425 degrees Fahrenheit).

 The SynPower additive package gives it excellent EP properties, as well as oxidation and corrosion resistance.
 The addition of molybdenum improves its film strength, and it handles high loads easily.
 It tends to separate after some time in storage, but not as bad as some others.